 Quick Facts about Dark Skin Spots

 Dark skin spots - or hyperpigmentation - are related to the increased or uncontrolled production of melanin, the most abundant skin pigment.
 Hormones regulate the activity of melanocytes, or the cells responsible for producing said pigment.
-The characteristics of these dark spots vary depending on the type of hormonal imbalance and the individual's own melanocytes.

 Hormonal Causes of Dark Skin Spots

 The endocrine system, or the group of glands and organs that produce hormones, experiences natural changes in the different stages of a woman's reproductive life.
 The resulting hormonal imbalances can have negative effects on all parts of the body, including the skin.